qrzn23/min/wip/magick/content.md

 **(13) Every man is more or less aware that his individuality comprises several orders of existence, even when he maintains that his subtler priciples are merely symptomatic of the changes in his gross vehicle.
 A similar order may be assumed to extend throughout nature.**

 (Illustration: One does not confuse the pain of toothache with the decay which causes it.
-Inanimate objects are sensitive to certain physical forces, such as electrical and thermal conductivity ; but neither in us nor in them — so far as we know — is there any direct conscious perception of these forces.
+Inanimate objects are sensitive to certain physical forces, such as electrical and thermal conductivity; but neither in us nor in them — so far as we know — is there any direct conscious perception of these forces.
 Imperceptible influences are therefore associated with all material phenomena; and there is no reason why we should not work upon matter through those subtle energies as we do through their material bases.
 In fact, we use magnetic force to move iron, and solar radiation to reproduce images.)

 **(14) Man is capable of being, and using, anything which he perceives, for everything that he perceives is in a certain sense a part of his being.
 He may thus subjugate the whole Universe of which he is conscious to his individual Will.**